PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

-# Windows WSL2-Based Development Environment
+# Windows Development Environment (WSL2-Based)

-The following instructions explain how to set up a PX4 development environment on Windows 11, running on Ubuntu Linux within [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about).
+The following instructions explain how to set up a PX4 development environment on Windows 10 or Windows 11 (preferred), running on Ubuntu Linux within [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about).

 This environment can be used to build PX4 for: